sergeykomlach/AdvancedBiometricPromptCompat/README.md

 ## TODO
 - Simplify setup
-- Check for the way to start Biometricauth with specified BiometricType
+- Check for the way to start BiometricAuth with specified BiometricType
 - Cleanup project and README
 - Migrate to Kotlin